IRS Forms

 Who Can Claim

-Generally, the ultimate user, the person or business that actually burns the fuel, claims the nontaxable use credit.
+Generally, the ultimate user, the person or business that actually burns the fuel, claims the nontaxable use credit (the user must have owned or operated a qualifying business activity; personal off-road fuel use, like a personal ATV or lawn mower, does not qualify).
 Blenders, exporters, and alternative‑fuel claimants have separate lines, rules, and in some cases registration requirements, so check the current instructions before you file.

 Why This Matters More Now